OpenSats/website/docs/monero/faq.md

 ## Are my donations tax deductible?

-- Yes, your donation may be tax deductible.
+- Yes, your donation may qualify for a tax deduction.
 MAGIC Monero Fund is committee under MAGIC Grants, a 501(c)(3) public charity.
 - If you would like to receive a tax deduction, we may need to collect supplementary information such as your name and email for required record keeping.
+If you donate over $500 with cryptocurrencies, you will need to fill out [Form 8283](https://www.irs.gov/pub/irs-pdf/f8283.pdf) and email that form to [info@magicgrants.org](mailto:info@magicgrants.org) for us to sign Part V. If you donate over $5000, you need to obtain a qualified appraisal.
-- To claim a deduction for cryptocurrency donations and if you donate over $500, you will need to fill out [Form 8283](https://www.irs.gov/pub/irs-pdf/f8283.pdf) and email that form to [info@magicgrants.org](mailto:info@magicgrants.org) for us to sign Part V. If you donate over $5000, you need to obtain a qualified appraisal.
+- MAGIC Grants does not provide legal or tax advice.
+Please consult a tax professional to determine if your donation is eligible for a tax deduction.

 The Monero Fund relies on donors like you to help promote and support a sustainable ecosystem of contributors to the Monero ecosystem.
 We greatly appreciate your contributions.